abhangrasika/lease-document-AI-tool/README.md

 Our property management platform that handles tenant SMS, maintenance requests, and property management tasks using AI.
 Built with Next.js + FastAPI + Twilio + Gemini AI.

+> **⚠️ Security Note**: All API keys, secrets, and sensitive credentials have been redacted from this codebase.
+Set environment variables as described in the deployment guides.

 > **🚀 Ready to Deploy?** Start here: **[START_HERE.md](START_HERE.md)** - Complete deployment guide (~45 min)

 ## 🏗️ Architecture